light5551/docs-opmanual_autolab/book/opmanual_autolab/00_book_autolab.md

 - [](#autolab-definition) : The precise definition of an Autolab
 - [](#autobot-specs) : The set of instructions to setup the minimal working environment
+- [](#autolab-map) : The set of instructions to create a precise virtual map of your Autolab
-- [](#autolab-auto-charging) : The set of instructions to build and operate an autocharging station
+- [](#autolab-town) : The set of instructions to set up your central Duckietown device
+- [](#watchtower-hardware) : The set of instructions explaining the set up of the watchtower devices
-- [](#autolab-localization) : The set of instruction to build and operate the localization system
+- [](#autolab-localization) : The set of instructions to set up and operate the localization system
 - [](#autolab-operation-manual) : The set of instructions to operate the whole Autolab